-lssue Procedural Rights Fork in the road Many Panama BITs and FTAs contain "fork in the road" provisions, stating that an investor may choose to go to either international arbitration or domestic courts, but the selection of either is final (eg, Chile, Cuba, Czech Republic, Finland, Italy, Netherlands, Qatar, Uruguay BITs).
+Issue Procedural rights Fork in the road Many Panama BITs and FTAs contain 'fork in the road' provisions, stating that an investor may choose to go to either international arbitration or domestic courts, but the selection of either is final (eg, Chile, Cuba, Czech Republic, Finland, Italy, Netherlands, Qatar and Uruguay BITs).
 ICSID or ad hoc arbitration Most Panama BITs and FTAs allow the investor to choose to pursue arbitration before ICSID or ad hoc arbitration under the UNCITRAL rules.
 The Chile BIT only allows the investor to go to ICSID.
 The France BIT only allows the investor to pursue ad hoc arbitration under the UNCITRAL rules.
-The Cuba and Belgium/Luxembourg BIT also allow investors to choose to pursue arbitration before the International Chamber of Commerce in Paris.
+The Cuba and Belgium-Luxembourg BIT also allow investors to choose to pursue arbitration before the International Chamber of Commerce in Paris.
 In addition to ICSID and UNCITRAL, the Finland BIT and the Mexico and Peru FTAs allow the parties to agree on another arbitration forum.
 The Qatar BIT imposes additional requirements on an ad hoc arbitration, in addition to the UNCITRAL rules.
-Governing Law Certain Panama BITs contain provisions regarding the law that will govern an arbitration proceeding, including questions of law and the conflict of laws which will be decided by the arbitral tribunal (Argentina, Qatar, Spain BITs).
+Governing Law Certain Panama BITs contain provisions regarding the law that will govern an arbitration proceeding, including questions of law and the conflict of laws that will be decided by the arbitral tribunal (Argentina, Qatar, Spain BITs).
 The Spain BIT, for example, provides that the domestic law of the party where the investment was made will govern an arbitration proceeding.
 Cooling off period All Panama BITs and FTAs require the parties to first attempt to resolve any dispute amicably.
 Most treaties provide for a period of six months during which the parties should attempt to settle the dispute before an investor may bring the dispute to the courts or to international arbitration.
 Exceptions Some FTAs (Central America, Mexico, Peru, US, Singapore, Taiwan FTAs) have exceptions regarding the application of the treaty.
 Usually, the exceptions cover measures related to the financial system, measures taken for public order or national security, areas reserved to the contracting state such as social security, public education, health, etc, and any disputes or claims arising before the entry into force of the Treaty.
 Not all FTAs contain all of these exceptions.
 Interplay with other treaties Certain FTAs provide that their protections are not applicable to acts or facts that have taken place before the agreement's entry into force, and that all acts or facts prior to the entry of force are governed by the preceding BIT (eg, Canada and US FTAs).
 The Mexico FTA indicates that it is not applicable to any controversies, claims, requests or disputes that happen prior to the entry into force of the FTA, even if the effects of these continue after the FTA's entry into force.
-The Mexico BIT is applicable to those claims prior to the FTA's entry into force. definition Deriver This das an auf in a stifte die GAD aller die state alle Die state der auf die state die state de lssue Procedural Rights Statute of limitations Under certain BITs and FTAs, a claim cannot be brought after more than three years from the date on which the investor first acquired, or should have first acquired, knowledge of the alleged breach and knowledge that the investor has incurred loss or damage (eg, Canada BIT).
+The Mexico BIT is applicable to those claims prior to the FTA's entry into force.

+Issue Procedural rights Statute of limitations Under certain BITs and FTAs, a claim cannot be brought after more than three years from the date on which the investor first acquired, or should have first acquired, knowledge of the alleged breach and knowledge that the investor has incurred loss or damage (eg, Canada BIT).